hyketech/.github/.github/pull_request_template.md

 - Link to task: [ClickUp](https://app.clickup.com/t/TaskID)

-[^1]: This is a basic template for PRs which serves only as a guide.
+[^1]: This is a basic template for PRs, you dont have to use it